cismembrane/gns3-labs/ansible-bgp/README.md

 ## Notes

 The `bgp.j2` template renders network statements with explicit masks (e.g., `network 192.168.1.0 mask 255.255.255.0`), but IOS stores them without the mask keyword when the mask matches the classful default. `network 192.168.1.0` in the running config and `network 192.168.1.0 mask 255.255.255.0` in the template are the same statement.
-IOS strips the redundant mask on commit.